cyberbotics/webots/docs/reference/proto-design-guidelines.md

 > **Note**: The PROTO file name should match exactly the PROTO name.
 For example the `SmallWoodenChair` PROTO should be defined in a file named `SmallWoodenChair.proto`.

+### Orientation

+PROTO nodes should be oriented in a way they appear nicely in a ENU coordinate system (which is the default in [WorldInfo](worldinfo.md)).
+If an object has a front, back, right and left side, like a TV set, a rubber duck or a robot, it should be oriented using the FLU system: Forward direction along the positive X-axis, Left direction along the positive Y-axis and Up direction along the positive Z-axis.
+Objects such as a flower pot don't have any front, back, right or left side.
+In such cases, only the up direction should be set correctly: the upright position should be along the positive Z-axis.
+Objects such as a soccer ball don't have any up, down, front, back, right or left side.
+In such cases, the orientation has no importance.

 ### Header

 The first line of a PROTO file is called the header.